coder/coder/docs/admin/reference-architectures.md

 - Memory utilization averages at 40%.
 - `write_ops_count` between 6.7 and 8.4 operations per second.

+## Available reference architectures

+### Up to 1,000 users

+The 1,000 users architecture is designed to cover a wide range of workflows.
+Examples of subjects that might utilize this architecture include medium-sized tech startups, educational units, or small to mid-sized enterprises.

+### Up to 2,000 users

+In the 2,000 users architecture, there is a moderate increase in traffic, suggesting a growing user base or expanding operations.
+This setup is well-suited for mid-sized companies experiencing growth or for universities seeking to accommodate their expanding user populations.

+Users can be evenly distributed between 2 regions or be attached to different clusters.

+The High Available mode is disabled in this setup, but administrators may consider enabling it.

+### Up to 3,000 users

+The 3,000 users architecture targets large-scale enterprises, possibly with on-premises network and cloud deployments.

+Typically, such scale requires a fully-managed HA PostgreSQL service, and all Coder observability features enabled for operational purposes.

 ## Hardware recommendation

 ### Control plane